What is an Information Security Management System (ISMS)?

 4. Develop a competitive edge

 Your high information security standards can attract more customers and improve your competitive status.
-In any case, an ISMS increases the value of organisations because only an ISMS provides a precise overview of the processes and informational assets in your own company.
+In any case, an ISMS increases the value of organizations because only an ISMS provides a precise overview of the processes and informational assets in your own company.

 5. Increase resilience to attacks and errors